giladgo/mytrax/README.md

 # MyTrax

-**Sort your spotfiy saved tracks according to different parameters**
+**Sort your Spotify saved tracks according to different parameters**